 George Headley was the first great West Indian batsman and a pioneer for cricket in the Caribbean.
-Alongside all-rounder Learie Constantine, who was several years older but played with him in many of his Test matches.
-He did a great deal to put West Indies cricket on the map and accelerate the process of black players being treated more fairly.
+Alongside all-rounder Learie Constantine, who was several years older but played with him in many of his Test matches, he did a great deal to put West Indies cricket on the map and accelerate the process of black players being treated more fairly.

-His supporters preferred to describeBradman as the ‘White Headley’ – but there was more to it than that.
-He made runs when they mattered and enabled West Indies to record some important early victories against the most powerful nations.
+His supporters preferred to describeBradman as the ‘White Headley, but there was more to it than that.
+He made runs when they mattered and enabled the West Indies to record some important early victories against the most powerful nations.
 He himself was not powerfully built.
-His success was down to a determination to dominate, the quickness of his feet and the precision of his strokes.
+His success was down to a determination to dominate, the quickness of his feet, and the precision of his strokes.

 George Headley was an expert at hitting the gaps in the field, especially on the leg side.
-The other batsman Clarrie Grimmett said he never bowled to a stronger leg-side player.
+The other batsman, Clarrie Grimmett said he never bowled to a stronger leg-side player.
 Because he watched the ball like a hawk and played it at the last moment.
 He did more than anyone in the 1930s to show that they could compete with the best.

-He hit 93, the best individual score of the game, in the victory in Trinidad.
-Moreover, another brilliant unbeaten 270 that constituted more than half the West Indies total to set up an innings victory in the fourth and final Test on his home island of Jamaica.
+George Headley hit 93, the best individual score of the game, in the victory in Trinidad.
+Moreover, another brilliant unbeaten 270 constituted more than half the West Indies total to set up an innings victory in the fourth and final Test on his home island of Jamaica.
 That stood as the highest score for a West Indian until it was beaten by Sobers’s world record (at the time) of 365.

-However, while at the school he discovered cricket and dentistry’s loss became cricket’s gain, although it was a close-run thing.
+However, while at the school, he discovered cricket, and dentistry’s loss became cricket’s gain, although it was a close-run thing.
 A delay in getting his passport enabled him to play some matches for Jamaica against a touring English side captained by Lionel Tennyson in 1928.
-In three games he scored more than 400 runs, including a double century at Melbourne Park in Kingston.
+In three games, he scored more than 400 runs, including a double century at Melbourne Park in Kingston.

 Headley was only 18 years of age.
 The plan to emigrate was abandoned.
-Despite his youth, he probably should have been chosen for West Indies.
-Hence, his first full tour of England a few months later, on which they lost all three Tests by big margins.
+Despite his youth, he probably should have been chosen for the West Indies.
+Hence, his first full tour of England came a few months later, on which they lost all three Tests by big margins.
 But the selectors did not make the same mistake again.

-He played a few further games after the war with little success.
+He played a few more games after the war with little success.
 His overall Test record (2,190 runs, average 60.83) and first-class record (9,921 runs, average 69.86) make him the only person besides Bradman to average more than 60 in both spheres.

-There would have been the usual doubts expressed about Headley’s ability to translate his big scores in the West Indies to English conditions but when he finally made his first tour of England in 1933, he lived up to expectations, scoring almost twice as many runs as anyone else on his side even though he missed games.
+There would have been the usual doubts expressed about Headley’s ability to translate his big scores in the West Indies to English conditions, but when he finally made his first tour of England in 1933, he lived up to expectations, scoring almost twice as many runs as anyone else on his side, even though he missed games.